puentesarrin/physalis/README.rst

 ----------------------------------

 Processor component to match data and prepare to send the results to a RabbitMQ exchange.
-These summaries includes filtered entries.
+These summaries includes filtered entries only.

 Physalis notifier (``physalisn``)